twilio/twilio-video-diagnostics-react-app/README.md

 # Twilio Video Diagnostics App

-_The Twilio Video Diagnostics App is currently in beta.
-If you have feedback on how we can improve this application, we would love to hear from you.
+_If you have feedback on how we can improve this application, we would love to hear from you.
 Feel free to provide this feedback by opening an Issue._

 ## What is it